Chicago Poet Laureate Program

 Mayor Lori E. Lightfoot, in coordination with the Chicago Public Library, Department of Cultural Affairs and Special Events, and the Poetry Foundation, announced the creation of the Chicago Poet Laureate program in January 2023.
 The program comes from the advocacy of the city’s creative and civic communities.
 It aims to increase awareness of Chicago’s historic contributions to the literary arts while celebrating and honoring the efforts of Chicago’s working artists.

 avery r. young was named the inaugural Chicago Poet Laureate on April 24, 2023.
-His first public appearance as Chicago Poet Laureate takes place on Saturday, April 29, 2023, at the Chicago Public Library’s Poetry Fest at the Harold Washington Library Center.
+His first public appearance as Chicago Poet Laureate took place on Saturday, April 29, 2023, at the Chicago Public Library’s Poetry Fest at the Harold Washington Library Center.

 The Chicago Poet Laureate serves a two-year term and is awarded a contract of $50,000 ($25,000/year) for the commissioning of new poems and for the creation of a public program series, including programs for youth and students.
 The Poet Laureate serves as an ambassador for the city’s literary and creative communities.